zz85/fast-rectangles/README.md

 ## Current Results

 These numbers are estimated number of triangles that can be drawn in a single 60fps frame (which has only 16.67ms rendering time).
 As with all benchmarks, these numbers should be taken with a grain of salt.
-It always depends on what your use case is and YMMV.
+There are many factors depending on different scenarios so milleage always vary.

 0. Headless - (overheads of Math.random) 76K
 1. Canvas - 2.7K rectangles